“The great book, always open and which we should make an effort to read, is that of Nature”

 -

-Motivate today’s students to become the scientists and researchers of tomorrow, especially among women and under-represented groups in engineering.
+Motivate today’s students to become the scientists and researchers of tomorrow, especially those from under-represented groups in engineering.

 Lab visits